Understanding cash-out refinancing

 - The value of your home increases.

 Lenders want to protect homeowners from owing too much, so many limit the amount you can borrow on a cash-out refinance.
 A cash-out refinance may require a minimum of 20% home equity, which means you can only refinance up to 80% of the value of your home.
 VA loans are the exception to the rule.
-The Veterans Administration allows eligible veterans to refinance up to 90% of the value of their homes on a cash out refinance.
+The Veterans Administration allows eligible veterans to refinance up to 100% of the value of their homes.

 Advantages of a cash-out refinance